HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 # Known issues

 ```
-General comments: I suggest the followings when adding a new issue.
+General comments: I suggest the following when adding a new issue.

 ## Short title of the issue
 **Problem description**: